 I share this because many of the money skills we have are from the experiences we had with money as children and even today studies have shown that our parents are the greatest influencers of our money habits.

-It is important to understand that having even basic financial discussions (paying the bills, making a purchase) in the presence of children is beginning the money talk.
+It is important to understand that having even basic financial discussions (such as on topics like paying the bills or making a purchase) in the presence of children is beginning the money talk.
 The next step involves more direct conversations and questions and those can start as soon as children are old enough to count or ask how much something costs.

 Any parent should ask themselves the following:

 - What are the values you have around money and how have you demonstrated or shared those with your family?

 - Have you talked about a need versus a want and how to determine each?